 Aside from the acute toxicity which is measurable from blood tests, the body burden is important and relevant because it is through the binding to enzymes and proteins in our tissues, and interfering with neurotransmitters and hormones that heavy metals exert their toxic effects, for example, affecting ATP production in the mitochondria, leading to fatigue, brain fog etc)

 I’m going to focus mainly on mercury here.

-There are different types of mercury and in order to know what test best to run, you need to know what type of mercury you are looking for:
+There are different types of mercury and in order to know what test is best to run, you need to know what type of mercury you are looking for:

-Elemental mercury – this is the mercury found in dental amalgams. it is excreted via the kidneys but again – the accuracy of urine mercury depends on kidney function and also how much bound up mercury actually shows up in your kidneys. (some practitioners use a provocation test whereby they use a chelator e.g. DMSA to bind to heavy metals which are then escorted out through the kidneys – this again, depends on proper kidney function for an accurate test)
+Once it's in the body, it becomes inorganic mercury and is excreted via the kidneys but again – the accuracy of urine mercury depends on kidney function and also how much bound up mercury actually shows up in your kidneys. (some practitioners use a provocation test whereby they use a chelator e.g. DMSA to bind to heavy metals which are then escorted out through the kidneys – this again, depends on proper kidney function for an accurate test).

 There are also other tests e.g. stool, and most practitioners will use a combination of the different tests available with clinical correlation to come to a conclusion.

-This article provides information for education purposes only and does not constitute medical advice or recommendations.
+This article provides information for educational purposes only and does not constitute medical advice or recommendations.
 I strongly advise you to work with a practitioner rather than ordering tests off the internet because, as you can see, diagnosing heavy metal toxicity properly requires experience and evaluation of many facets that a single test may not be able to provide.